MarcoC007/employee-track-app/README.md

 # employee-track-app

 ## Info
-In this app the use will be able to manage the staff of the employees.
+In this app the user will be able to manage the staff of the employees.
 You

-* It was developed with: Windows
+* It was developed with:
 * Express.js
 * MySQL
 * JavaScript